JoshWeb3/TicketJam-NJIT-Hackathon-2022/README.md

 <br/>
 <h2>Why use TicketJAM? </h2> <br/>
 <b>For event organizers: </b> Easily set up events that have all financial processes automated. <br/>
-Planners can specify the Title of th event, date/time, and other basic information.
+Planners can specify the Title of the event, date/time, and other essential information.
 Each event may cost a different price, it can be specified how much each ticket will cost and the maximum amout to be sold.
 It also manages a reward system that incentivises patrons to attend future events.<br/> <br/>

-<b>For patrons: </b> No more fake or fraudulent tickets, easily transferrable, and secondary ticket sales sold on digital asset marketplace will have royalties paid to the performer they are supporting.
-Using this service will ensure the performer will be paid out first before event planners. **ALSO** <b> ZERO transaction fees since this is computer code and not a company!
+<b>For patrons: </b> No more fake or fraudulent tickets, these tickets are easily transferrable, and secondary ticket sales sold on digital asset marketplaces will have royalties paid to the performer they are supporting.
+Because it is written programatically to do so, this service will ensure the performer will be paid out first before any event planners. **ALSO** <b> ZERO transaction fees since this is computer code and not a company!
 We take no profits, whereas Ticketmaster can charge up to 78% the price of the ticket! </b>

 <h2> Technical Description</h2> <br/>
 <b> Manager Contract </b> is the program that organizers can use to deploy self running events.
 It also stores rewards points for each user. <br/>